The College of New Jersey

 There are two methods of making your non-refundable payment:

-• There are no fee waivers available for transfer students.
-If paying the fee constitutes a significant economic hardship for you and your family, please contact the Office of Admissions at 609.771.2131.
+• TCNJ offers multiple fee waivers available for transfer students.
+If paying the fee constitutes a significant economic hardship for you and your family, please contact the Office of Admissions at transfer@tcnj.edu or 609.771.2131.

 Academic Major